shangfei2014/wombats-learning/_posts/2015-04-20-tarde-english.markdown

 ### tarde [’taɾde]
 -----------

-A latin based word (Tardus) that is common in Spanish that is used in English as another way of saying someone is 'late' or 'slow'
+A latin based word (Tardus) that is common in Spanish that is used in English as another way of saying someone is 'late' or 'slow'.

+This is another Spanish word that is used in english converstations, like 'gracias' or 'ciao'.

 "You are tarde today"